zaw4rud0/holobot/README.md

 * Pokédex
 * Akinator

+### Music

+* At the moment, only YouTube videos are supported for music in voice channels.

 ## Dependencies

 This Discord bot uses the following dependencies for its functionalities:

 ### [NanoJikan](https://github.com/xHarlock/NanoJikan)

-A simple and lightweight wrapper written by myself for Jikan API to fetch Anime and Manga data from MyAnimeList
+A simple and lightweight wrapper written by me for Jikan API to fetch Anime and Manga data from MyAnimeList.

 ### [PokeAPI4Java](https://github.com/xHarlock/PokeAPI4Java)

-Another lightweight wrapper written by myself to simplify the usage of PokeAPI
+A simple wrapper written in Java by me for the [PokeAPI](https://pokeapi.co/) to fetch Pokémon information.

 ### [JDA](https://github.com/DV8FromTheWorld/JDA)

-JDA (Java Discord API) makes up the core of this bot
+JDA (Java Discord API) makes up the core of this bot.
+This popular library is used to facilitate the usage of the official Discord API that is required for a bot to send and receive messages and provide different functionalities in Discord.

 ### [JDA-Utilities](https://github.com/JDA-Applications/JDA-Utilities)

-Library with many useful features for JDA bots
+Library with many useful features for JDA bots.

 ### [LavaPlayer](https://github.com/sedmelluq/lavaplayer)

-The most popular library used by java music bots.
+A rather popular library used by Java bots to provide music playback.

 ### [AkiWrapper](https://github.com/markozajc/Akiwrapper)

-A simple wrapper for Akinator
+A wrapper that does most of the heavy lifting with Akinator games.

+## Changes

+To see all changes and updates, please refer to this [file](https://github.com/xHarlock/HoloBot/blob/master/CHANGELOG.md).